adamgf/react-native-opencv3/README.md

 this.downloadAssetSource = require('react-native-opencv3/downloadAssetSource')
 ```

-and then call the method in your app using `this.downloadAssetSource(uri)` where the uri is the uri of the source image which can be obtained using the React function resolveAssetSource which can also be included via -->
+and then call the method in your app using `this.downloadAssetSource(uri)`.
+The uri is the uri of the source image which can be obtained using the React function resolveAssetSource which can also be included via -->
 ```javascript
 this.resolveAssetSource = require('react-native/Libraries/Image/resolveAssetSource')
 ```